Registered charities making grants to non-qualified donees (draft)

 - on-site visits from the charity's staff

-50. The CRA recommends that every grant require a final written report from the grantee, along with supporting documentation, if appropriate.
-The charity should document in its books and records that it has reviewed the final report and is satisfied that no further action is required.
-The CRA also recommends requiring interim reports for longer term and higher risk grants.
+61. We recommend that every grant require a final written report from the grantee, along with supporting documentation, if appropriate.
+By doing this, the grantee can provide the charity with the information the charity needs to show it has met the accountability requirements.
+The charity could document in its books and records that it has reviewed the final report and that no further action is required.
+We also recommend obtaining interim reports for longer-term and higher-risk grants.

-52. In longer term or higher risk situations, a charity should consider transferring resources in periodic instalments, rather than in one lump sum.
-This helps a charity to mitigate any losses if resources are not applied according to the agreement.
-In these circumstances, a charity should document in its books and records why it chose not to implement a transfer schedule.
+62. In longer-term or higher-risk situations, a charity should consider transferring resources in periodic instalments, rather than in one lump sum.
+This helps the charity to meet the accountability requirements and mitigate any losses if resources are not applied according to the terms of the agreement.

-53. A charity should include in the written agreement the right to terminate the grant and have the grantee return any unused resources.
+63. A charity should also include in the written agreement the right to terminate the grant and have the grantee return any unused resources.

 - grantee track each grant separately from its other funds in its books and records, if feasible